Your browser is unsupported

 Didactic Conferences Heading link

 Our program follows (SCORE) curriculum which is in conjunction with the weekly lecture schedule.
-The Wednesday morning conference is structured to cover the surgical curriculum yet remains varied to address all areas of surgical education including critical appraisal of current literature as well as surgical case studies.
-The monthly Journal Club is part of the lecture schedule to address critical review of literature.
+The Wednesday morning conference is structured to cover the surgical curriculum yet remains varied to address all areas of surgical education, including critical appraisal of current literature as well as surgical case studies.
+The monthly Mock Orals is a regular opportunity for senior residents to experience the oral board examination and receive immediate constructive feedback.
+This has been notably helpful for the examinee, as well as audience.
+Our Journal Club is part of the lecture schedule to address critical review of literature.
 Our Clinical Correlations Conference affords the resident to present interesting surgical cases they have participated in to the Department of Surgery with the guidance of his/her Attending faculty member.
 This allows the resident experience in preparing and presenting topics in a public but comfortable venue.
 Throughout the pandemic, with the use of virtual platforms, we were able to continue our educational sessions with attendance from all residents and attending surgeons.

 In addition to the weekly Wednesday conference attended by all residents, the surgical services at the different hospital sites may have separate teaching conferences, tumor board and morbidity and mortality conferences that the residents attend.